Lindsay is a working actress and honors graduate of Texas Christian University with a Bachelor of Fine Arts degree in

 For my honorable mention this time around, I have chosen this adorable Frank Sinatra/Gene Kelly musical.
 Set in the 1900’s, Kelly and Sinatra star as Eddie O’Brien and Dennis Ryan, professional baseball players and part-time vaudevillians.
 When baseball season starts, O’Brien and Ryan are shocked to discover that their team (the Wolves) is under new management.
 The entire team vows to hate the new manager, K.C.
 Higgins, but that sentiment gets more complex when they discover that the "K" in K.C., actually, stands for Katherine (Esther).
 A girl becoming a manager of a team called the Wolves?
 Wackiness, understandably, ensues.
 As if you couldn’t already tell, this is a fun, tongue-in-cheek musical with a healthy sense of humor.
 It’s, also, the very last full-length film that legendary director Busby Berkeley would direct on his own.
 Behind the scenes, Esther did not get along very well with star/choreographer Gene Kelly, who seemed to get pleasure out of putting her down.
 Esther, herself, theorized that he was uncomfortable with the height difference between them (Esther was a little over 5’8, while Kelly was only 5'7).
 But, personally, I believe it’s more likely that Kelly resented her lack of dance training and the fact that his first choice (Judy Garland) was unavailable for filming.
 On the other hand, Esther and Sinatra got along famously and their chemistry, certainly, shows onscreen.
 Despite the behind the scenes feuds, this patriotic and upbeat film is a joy to watch and Esther manages to hold her own opposite Kelly and Sinatra, proving that even when kept mostly out of the water, she's still dynamite.

 If you would like to learn more about the incredible Esther Williams, I highly recommend Esther’s own autobiography, The Million Dollar Mermaid.
-And . . . if you love the style of the bathing suits Esther wears in her films, you might want to take a look at her swimsuit line, available from her official website: www.esther-williams.com.
+And . . . if you love the style of the bathing suits Esther wears in her films, you might want to take a look at her swimsuit line, still available on her official website: www.esther-williams.com.

 © 2012 Lindsay Blenkarn